Therese Comodini Cachia: Political career

-In May, 2014 Comodini Cachia was elected Member of the European Parliament.
+In May 2014, she was elected Member of the European Parliament.
 In the 2014 European elections in Malta, the Nationalist Party earned just over 40% of the national vote and captured three of Malta's six European seats.
 This marked the first time the PN was able to capture three seats in the European Parliament - the third seat won by Comodini Cachia.
 As an MEP, she sat with the Group of the European People's Party.

 She served as a member on three committees and delegations in the European Parliament.
-Comodini Cachia was a member of the Committee on Legal Affairs (JURI), the delegation for relations with the Palestinian Legislative Council, and the delegation to the Parliamentary Assembly of the Union for the Mediterranean.
+Comodini Cachia was a member of the Committee on Legal Affairs (JURI), the Delegation for relations with the Palestinian Legislative Council, and the delegation to the Parliamentary Assembly of the Union for the Mediterranean.
 On the Committee on Legal Affairs, she served as the Parliament's rapporteur for copyright.
 In addition, she was a substitute member of the Subcommittee on Human Rights (DROI), the Committee on Culture and Education (CULT), and the delegation for relations with the People's Republic of China.
 Comodini Cachia also co-chairs the EU Diabetes Working Group in the Parliament.

 Following her election as MEP, Comodini Cachia took on additional leadership roles in her home country.
 In October 2014, then Nationalist Party and opposition leader Simon Busuttil appointed her coordinator of the party's Policy Fora in Malta, and in January, 2015 the party appointed her as the PN's Shadow Minister for Education and Employment.

-In 2017, Comodini Cachia contested the general election and was elected on the eighth electoral district with 4,244 votes on the 22nd count.
+In 2017, she contested the general election and was elected on the eighth electoral district with 4,244 votes on the 22nd count.
 Initially, she had declined her seat but then reversed her decision and announced that she would resign as MEP and take her seat as a Member of Parliament.

-On 9 July 2020 Comodini Cachia was nominated to head the Nationalist Party, after the incumbent leader, Dr. Adrian Delia, lost a no confidence vote.
+On 9 July 2020, Comodini Cachia was nominated to head the Nationalist Party, after the incumbent leader, Dr. Adrian Delia, lost a no confidence vote.

 Publications

 Comodini Cachia has presented her research and reports on subjects related to human rights (focusing on Malta) to multiple European institutions.
 She contributed to various publications of the Fundamental Rights Agency (FRA) of the European Union with a variety of works on trafficking of minors, racism, xenophobia, discrimination, protection of information, mental health, illegal immigration, and repatriation.
+She contributed to Malta at the European Court of Human Rights 1987-2021, edited by Mark A. Sammut.

-Comodini Cachia also presented reports on discrimination at work, on the basis of race, belief, or sexual orientation.
+Comodini Cachia presented reports on discrimination at work, on the basis of race, belief, or sexual orientation.
 She has published articles in the Human Rights Brief journal of American University's Washington College of Law, and also for the European Group of Public Law.

-She has also contributed to Malta at the European Court of Human Rights 1987-2021, edited by Mark A. Sammut.